Ice Cream Is A Superfood

 • modulation of insulin signaling pathways

-These effects could partly explain why certain dairy foods show neutral or even beneficial metabolic associations despite containing saturated fat.
+These effects help explain why some dairy foods show neutral or favorable metabolic outcomes despite containing saturated fat.

-Why Many Grocery Store Products Are Not Real Ice Cream
+Why Many Frozen Desserts Are Not the Same as Ice Cream

 • vegetable oils